BitcoinDevShop/lightning-privacy-research/src/pages/en/routing-analysis.md

 Research has shown that there's an average amount of delay between two nodes (TODO CITATION NEEDED).
 One could estimate this based on averages or you could actively probe the network to find the delays between two specific nodes.
 If the average (or specific) time delay was 100ms between Alice and Bob, and Alice routes a payment to Bob, and Bob immediately responds with the preimage to that HTLC, then Alice has a reasonable assumption that Bob was the final destination.
 Alice can even extend that assumption further if she knows the time delays of the nodes Bob is connected to and so on.
 It doesn't assert which is the sending destination, but Alice could assume that if she was routing to Bob (and possibly further to some specific nodes past Bob), then she can do routing analysis to figure out the nodes that may have taken her path.
 It would not be reasonable in most scenarios for Bob's direct channel partners to make a payment through Alice to Bob.
 It would not be the shortest path or the smallest fee, which is quite often the algorithm used for Lightning node implementations.
 The exception to this is if an alternative route was taken strictly because of liquidity issues or node failures/downtime, though through the use of probing this kind of information can be figured out.

-This can be even further analyzed if Bob had another node named Dave and it turns out that the payment went from Alice -> Bob -> Charlie -> Dave -> Evan.
+This can be even further analyzed if Bob had another node named Bob-2 and it turns out that the payment went from Alice -> Bob -> Charlie -> Bob-2 -> Evan.
 For one, Bob can tell this today because of the payment preimage hash.
-However, even without that, given the fact that a payment with a specific amount flowed through Alice just before a payment with just under the same amount flowed through Dave's node.
+However, even without that, Bob would see that a payment with a specific amount flowed through his first node just before a payment with just under the same amount flowed through his 2nd node.
 One cannot assume on Lightning that because it's a different node, it is always a different owner.
 There are many nodes owned by the same actor on the Lightning Network.

 #### Fixing Timing Analysis